 And it had taverns and houses of ill repute, teeming with prostitutes and opium dealers; where one could sell both the soul and piety; and where one could buy even oblivion and happiness.

 The city hustled and bustled and grew old, burdened by the desires of its inhabitants.
 And the Nile flowed by, unconcerned and oblivious to the city’s charms and horrors.

-The Princess lived in a palace of gold, guarded by grand towers and mighty slaves, with bodies carved out of black mahogany.
+The Princess lived in a palace of gold, guarded by grand towers.
+The towers were manned by mighty slaves, with bodies carved out of black mahogany.
 She was young, about twenty and some years and breathtakingly beautiful.
 Tall and graceful, she had the most wonderful eyes.
-In fact her eyes were the only features of her, one could ever see.
+In fact her eyes were the only feature of her, one could ever see.
 The rest was all covered under a long flowing robe of the finest of all silks.
 Only the mirror knew of her true physical beauty.
 It is possible of course that she was ugly.
 But as her physical beauty is not the subject of this story, we will safely assume that the Princess was beautiful.

 Like all other people of the city, the Princess believed in one of the old gods and believed in the divinity of all holy scriptures.
 But the Princess’s beliefs did not prevent her from patronizing the sciences and the arts.
 She built new libraries and stocked them with volumes from all over the world.
 She established universities and academies and recruited teachers.
 She was admired and respected by all and awed and feared by a few.
 But overall, she was popular and ruled the city well.

 The Jeweler on the other hand, was not popular at all.
 In fact only a very few people knew of his existence.
 He had a small shop in one corner of the oldest bazaar.
 The shop had the finest of all jewels and filled with all sorts of curiosities and antiquities.